-Please contact Miss R.Trickett, Phonics and Reading Lead at Silkmore Primary Academy, for further information on reading or phonics.
+Please contact Mrs R.Trickett-Fryer, Phonics and Reading Lead at Silkmore Primary Academy, for further information on reading or phonics.

 “There’s no friend as loyal as a book…” Ernest Hemingway

 Reading is at the heart of our curriculum.
 At Silkmore Primary Academy, we truly believe that reading provides a ticket to access an enriching curriculum and a bright and successful future.

 Within the Reading National Curriculum there are two main foci; ‘decoding’ words and being able to comprehend and understand what is being read.

 Here at Silkmore Primary Academy we use Read Write Inc. Phonics, a very popular and successful literacy programme to ensure that these two foci are being delivered securely from a very early age.
 This is delivered in Reception and Y1.
 This way of teaching phonics equips the children with the tools they need to decode texts.